-3.5.
-Vote at meetings
+3.5 Voting at meetings

-3.5.1.
-Each member entitled to vote at the General Assembly has one vote and cannot hold more than two proxies.
-Abstentions will not be included in the count of votes.
+3.5.1 Each Member eligible to vote on the day of the General Assembly shall have one vote and may vote no more than two proxies.
+Abstentions shall not be counted as votes cast.

-3.5.2.
-Unless otherwise stated in the By-laws, decisions will be adopted by a simple majority of the votes cast.
+3.5.2 Except as provided otherwise in the By-Laws, decisions shall be adopted by simple majority of votes cast.

-3.5.3.
-In accordance with Article 16 of the Constitution, the President of the Board of Governors will chair the meetings of the General Assembly.
-If the President is not available, the Vice-President will perform this function.
+3.5.3 In accordance with Article 16 of the Constitution, the President of the Board shall take the Chair at the General Assembly.
+When the President is not available, the Vice President shall perform this function.

-3.5.4.
-The President will appoint an ad-hoc election committee composed of three (3) members of the World Water Council who do not stand for election, to count and record the votes cast on all matters during the General Assembly.
+3.5.4 The President shall appoint an ad-hoc Election Committee composed of three (3) Members from the Council not standing for election, to count and record the votes cast on all matters at the General Assembly.